ikhlasulabda/kirimapabae/README.md

 ## License

-MIT — free to use and modify.
+free to use and modify.
+byAbda